USB-C vs. USB-A vs. Micro-USB: Key Differences Explained

 Micro-USB was introduced in 2007 as a smaller version of the Mini-USB connector.
 Its compact size made it popular for use in smaller devices, such as smartphones, digital cameras, and MP3 players.

 Micro-USB has a unique trapezoidal shape and is easily identifiable by its five pins.
-It also supports USB 2.0 standard for data transfer and charging.
+It also supports USB 2.0 standard for data transfer and charging, though it lacks the higher data rates and power capacity of newer USB versions.

-However, with the rise of USB-C, Micro-USB is gradually being phased out by manufacturers who are now opting for the newer and more versatile connector.
+However, with the rise of USB-C, Micro-USB is gradually being phased out by manufacturers who are now opting for the newer and more versatile connector to future-proof their devices.

 While all three types of USB connectors serve the same basic function, there are significant differences between them that set them apart: